xpqz/dyalog-docs/dotnet-interface/docs/overview/files-installed-with-dyalog.md

 The components used to support the .NET interface are summarised below.
 Different versions of each component are supplied  according to the target platform.

 - The Bridge DLL.
-This is the interface library through which all calls between Dyalog APL and the .NET Framework are processed
+This is the interface library through which all calls between Dyalog and the .NET Framework are processed
 - The DyalogProvider DLL.
 This DLL performs the initial processing of an `APLScript`.
 - The *APLScript* Compiler.
-This is itself  written in Dyalog APL and packaged as an executable.
+This is itself  written in Dyalog and packaged as an executable.
 - The DyalogNet DLL; a subsidiary library
 - The Dyalog DLL.
 This is the engine that executes all APL code that is hosted by and called from another .NET application.